asam-adibul/Obsidian/GOLang/30 - Pointers.md

 }
 ```

+When you run this code, it will print the value `20` for `x`, and a hexadecimal string like `0xc0000180a8` for `p`.
+While this hexadecimal string looks cryptic, it represents a very large number corresponding to a specific slot in your computer's memory—potentially one out of billions available.

-When you run this code, the output for the memory address will be a hexadecimal number (e.g., `0xc000018058`).
-This address will likely be different each time you run the program, as the operating system allocates memory dynamically.
+[!tip] Tip: Dynamic Memory Addresses The memory address you see will likely be different every time you run the program.
+The operating system assigns available memory dynamically, so a variable won't always be in the same "slot" in RAM.

-#### **1.2 Dereferencing: The** `*****` **Operator**
+#### 2.2 The "Value at Address" (Dereferencing) Operator (`*`)

-The `*` operator is the **'value at address'** operator, commonly known as the dereferencing operator.
-When you place it before a pointer variable, it retrieves the actual value stored at the memory address the pointer is holding.
-It allows you to "follow" the address to see what's stored there.
+The asterisk (`*`) operator is used to access the value stored at the memory address a pointer holds.
+This is called **dereferencing**.
+It reads as "value at address".
+So, `*p` means "the value at the address stored in p".

 ```go
 package main